mapnik/python-mapnik/README.md

 Abort trap: 6
 ```

-That means you likely have built python-mapnik is linked against a differ python version than what you are running.
+That means you likely have built python-mapnik linked against a different python version than what you are running.
 To solve this try running:

 ```
 /usr/bin/python <your script.py>